LincolnBryant/WiMP/kernel/batman-adv/README.md

 You should be able to find the appropriate kernel on Pidora's Koji.

+( TODO : cleanup this horrible abuse of markdown )

 Additionally here are some build instructions:

 0) yum groupinstall “Development Tools”